Russell Williams (criminal): Early life and education

 David Russell Williams was born in Bromsgrove, Worcestershire, England, on March 7, 1963, to Christine Nonie (née Chivers) and Cedric David Williams.
-His family immigrated to Canada, settling in Chalk River, Ontario.
+His family immigrated to Canada in 1968, settling in Chalk River, Ontario.
 Williams' father was hired as a metallurgist at Chalk River Laboratories, a Canadian nuclear research laboratory.
 After this relocation, the Williams family met another family, the Sovkas, and they became good friends.
 Williams' parents divorced when he was six years old, and soon after his mother married Dr. Jerry Sovka.
-During this time, Williams took his stepfather's name and moved again to Scarborough, Ontario, a borough of Toronto.
+During this time, Williams took his stepfather's name.
+The family moved to Toronto in 1970 and to the suburb of Scarborough (now a part of Toronto) in 1975.

-While living in the Scarborough Bluffs area, Williams began high school at Birchmount Collegiate but finished at Upper Canada College (UCC).
+Williams began high school at Birchmount Collegiate in 1978.
+The family moved to Busan, South Korea in 1979 where his stepfather was overseeing another reactor project.
+In 1980, Williams and his brother were sent back to Toronto to attend high school as boarding students at Upper Canada College (UCC).
 He delivered the Globe and Mail newspaper and learned to play the piano.
-By 1979, his family moved to South Korea, where Sovka was overseeing another reactor project.
-Williams completed his final two years of high school as a boarding student at UCC while his parents were in South Korea.
 In his final year in 1982, he was selected as a prefect for his boarding house.
-Williams then studied economics and political science at the University of Toronto Scarborough (UTSC), where another notorious Canadian murderer, Paul Bernardo, was coincidentally two academic years ahead of him.
-Williams graduated from UTSC with a Bachelor of Arts in 1986.
+Williams then studied economics and political science at the Scarborough campus of the University of Toronto, where another notorious Canadian murderer, Paul Bernardo, was coincidentally two academic years ahead of him.
+Williams graduated with a Bachelor of Arts in 1986.
 There, he engaged in pranks against his roommates, picking locked doors and hiding in rooms for hours to surprise the occupants.